-Wall Treatments can be a simple background for your baby’s nursery, or they can be the focal point.
-Your wall treatments can set the theme with an elaborate nursery mural or with whimsical wallpaper.
+Wall Treatments can be a simple background or focal point for your baby’s room.
+Your wall treatments can set the theme with an elaborate nursery mural or an interesting wallpaper.

 Before deciding on wallpaper or paint, look at the style of your furniture you plan to use in the room.
 Do the furniture pieces state the theme, or are they basic, a mixed bag of styles, or even a collection of hand me downs?
 Depending upon which of the mentioned is your baby’s room furniture, will help formulate the best way to treat your baby’s room walls.
 If your furniture is highly decorative on its own, use soft colors or a simple wallpaper pattern.
 This is so your walls will serve as a coordinated backdrop to support your theme or style.